-JIBC will reduce campus energy intensity in existing buildings (New Westminster and Maple Ridge) by 50% from 2008/2009 fiscal year levels by the end of the 2029/2030 fiscal year through the implementation of cost-effective energy management initiatives.
+JIBC will reduce campus energy intensity in existing buildings (New Westminster and Maple Ridge) by 50% from 2008/2009 fiscal year levels by the end of the 2029/2030 fiscal year with cost-effective energy management initiatives.

-It is anticipated that over this period total cumulative electricity savings would be approximately 47.8 GWh.
-The cumulative fuel savings over the 21-year period would be approximately 82,700 GJ.
+It is anticipated that over this period, total cumulative electricity savings would be approximately 24.8 GWh.
+The cumulative fuel savings over the 21 years would be approximately 82,700 GJ.